 - For the rules on quarantine, see Government.nl

 - For the rules on quarantine for household members (including brothers and sisters), see Government.nl

 Source and contact tracing, outbreak investigation, communication and cooperation with the GGD

 The Municipal Health Service (GGD) performs source and contact tracing in the event of a child or staff member with COVID-19.
-The childcare centre or school can support the GGD in these efforts by pro-actively drafting a step-by-step plan (operational perspective).
+The school can support the GGD in these efforts by pro-actively drafting a step-by-step plan (operational perspective).

 For further details on source and contact tracing, see Protocol on source and contact tracing (in Dutch) and Guidance on contact and outbreak investigation for COVID-19 in children (in Dutch).